W0CHP/urfd/README.md

 You can configure any modules, from **A** to **Z**.
 They don't have to be contiguous.
 If your reflector is configured with a transcoder, you can specify which configured modules will be transcoded.
 Up to three modules can be transcoded if you have the necessary hardware.

-Three protocols, BrandMeister, G3 and USRP should be disabled if you aren't going to use them.
+Three protocols, BrandMeister, G3 and USRP can be disabled if you aren't going to use them.

 There are three databases needed by *urfd*:
 1. The *DMR ID* database maps a DMR ID to a callsign and *vis versa*.
 2. The *NXDN ID* database maps an NXDN ID to a callsign and *vis versa*.
 3. The *YSF Tx/Rx* database maps a callsign to a transmit/receive RF frequencies.
 These databases can come from a URL or a file, or both.
 If you specify "both", then the file will be read after the URL.
+Using "both" is what you want if you need to supply some custom values for your setup, but still want the latest values from the web.

+The files section specifies specific locations of important runtime configurations.
+The DHTSavePath is important for allowing *urfd* to quickly and reliably connect to the **Ham-DHT** network.
+The first time you boot up *urfd* it will make its initial connection to the network through any single, already operating node that you specify got the **\[Names\] Bootstrap** item.
+As urfd operates over time, it will establish connections to several other operating nodes that are "close" (as defined by some criteria).
+This is a fundamental characteristic of a DHT network.
+When you shutdown *urfd*, it will save the current connection state that your reflector has developed using the file path you specified in DHTSavePath.
+The next time you boot up *urfd*, if this file exists, it will be read and used to quickly connect your reflector to the network.

 #### Special *USRP* configuration